 Manchester is renowned for its innovative approach to postgraduate teaching.
 Our size and research strength enable us to offer a combination of breadth, depth, and flexibility that is difficult to find elsewhere.
-For those whose first degree has a lot of computer science content, we offer two MSc courses (in Advanced Computer Science, and in Advanced Computer Science and IT Management) and an MRes course in Advanced Computer Science.
-Roughly speaking, the MSc courses are taught 50:50 via course units and a project, whereas this ratio is 33:67 for the MRes course.
+For those whose first degree has a lot of computer science content, we offer an MSc course in Advanced Computer Science and an MRes in Advanced Computer Science.
+Roughly speaking, the MSc course is taught 50:50 via course units and a project, whereas this ratio is 33:67 for the MRes course.

 Theme = a combination of usually 2 course units.

 MSc course (possibly following a Pathway) = selection of 3 themes.

 *New* - MSc Data Science

 Become an agile, skilled data scientist, and be prepared for the challenges and rewards of interdisciplinary teamwork.